mmorandi/MBDyn-web/Documentation/Publications.md

   <a href="http://polimi.it">Politenico di Milano</a> (DAE/POLIMI)
   <a href="http://www.aero.polimi.it">Dipartimento di Ingegneria Aerospaziale</a>.
 * **<a href="http://sonicboom.larc.nasa.gov/wrats/gvtplan.html">GVT Test Plan</a>**
-  for the WRATS Soft-Inplane Rotor System<br> in the _Wing and Rotor Aeroelastic Testing System_ page at
+  for the WRATS Soft-Inplane Rotor System in the
+  _Wing and Rotor Aeroelastic Testing System_ page at
   <a href="http://www.nasa.gov">NASA</a> <a href="http://www.larc.nasa.gov">LaRC</a>'s
   Aeroelasticity Branch (sometimes unreachable, sorry)